 And so, as Maisie is young and therefore in the higher risk group of children with DKA, you opt to start her on insulin at 0.05 units/kg/hr.

-In children who are already on long-acting insulin, BSPED 2020 states that it should be continued, or if they are newly diagnosed, they advise to consider starting long-acting subcutaneous insulin alongside intravenous insulin.<
+In children who are already on long-acting insulin, BSPED 2020 states that it should be continued, or if they are newly diagnosed, they advise considering starting long-acting subcutaneous insulin alongside intravenous insulin.

 Manage high-risk children in PICU

 - young (under 2s or under 5s depending which guideline you read)